harryho/blog-hugo/content/blogs/git-notes.md

 When you want to commit something in your branch, be sure to be in your branch.

-## List all branches
+## Manage branches (Push, Fetch & Merge)

-* You can see all branches created by using :
+List all branches

     $ git branch

-* Which will show :

-    * approval_messages
-    master
-    master_clean

-## Manage branches (Push, Fetch & Merge)

 Add a new remote for your branch :